 Whether your ancestor was leaving a fortune or just a few possessions, or making the parting shot in a longstanding grudge, they may well have left a will to record their last wishes.
 You may also find other helpful sources in probate and other collections, recording details of ancestors who died without a will, or disputes lodged by disgruntled surviving relatives.

 This talk will look at PCC wills and other probate records at The National Archives and elsewhere.
 It will provide an introduction to finding a will and identifying related records, and discuss what they can tell you about your ancestor and the life they led.

-Kate Jarman joined the Family History team at The National Archives in 2012, and previously worked in local archives in London and Somerset.
+Kate Jarman has worked in local archives in London and Somerset and at The National Archives.
 Her previous research includes work on will disputes in the church courts.